zhenging/hist207b/notes/12_cold_war/outline.md

 ### 3. The fall of Eastern Europe to Communist
 + p.1003-1004
-+ 1945-1948: Soviet Union imposed communist dictatorshio.
++ 1945-1948: Soviet Union imposed communist dictatorship.
 World is shocked.
 + ES #2, ES #3

 **Back in US**